6 Sustainability Innovations in the Netherlands

 Companies in the Netherlands are actively developing the tools to recycle plastics and innovating to build smart, sustainable solutions.
 In fact, Dutch companies and research institutes account for 11.5% of all international patents for plastic recycling technologies within the EU and 6.3% of all European patents for bioplastics.
 Moreover, the Netherlands has the most plastic recycling patents per million inhabitants.

 Foreign firms like UBQ, Itero and Plastic Energy have set up in the Netherlands to access the country’s chemical ecosystem, which fosters effective solutions for plastic recycling.
 Beyond plastics, Re-Teck – a company helping businesses to re-use, recycle and re-purpose electronic devices and equipment – established operations in the Netherlands in 2018 and expanded again in 2022.
-Similarly, Canadian company Tyromer is giving scrap tires new life from Arnhem.
 Discover new perspectives supported by our Dutch entrepreneurial mindset.

 2. A circular mindset